kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 - Bone protruding from the skin.

 ### Treatment
-If the bone is out of place and you will not be able to receive medical attention within several hours, you may need to set the bone.
+If the bone is out of place and medical attention is unavailable for several hours, you may need to set the bone.
 Otherwise, splint the bone in place and seek medical attention.

 **Setting a bone**